bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 One of the challenges I identified as part of my initial design was that of the player class, and the inclusion of an AI player.
 I knew that as part of my implementation that there needed to be multiple game modes that pitted human players against AI opponents as well as fellow human players.
 When considering this, I did identify that there were many aspects of a battleship game that an AI player shared with a human player, such as the game boards, data structures that stored ship information, and so on.
 However, the way in which an AI player operates and calculates its way through a game of battleship is, as one would expect, automated.
 A human player does have the option to automate the same aspects of its game as an AI player, such as placing ships and firing shots.
 It was the potential for extra functionality and the additional data that this would require, however, that led my initial design (which in this case remained throughout the project) to have the Human Player and AI player as separate data structures, inheriting from a base player class.
 Another key consideration that drove this decision was differentiating between the game flow of an AI player and a human player.
 As the automation of the aforementioned tasks in the case of an AI player would happen with minimal input from a user, with validation that occurs inherently without re-entry, whereas a human player can choose between manual and automated tasks; with manual selections requiring various levels of validation and parsing to ensure any input or selection is valid.
 This also affected the overall output of the program to the screen as well and would impact which menus and UI elements could be seen and interacted with depending on the type of player.
 For example, a human player would receive a menu with various options when placing boats onto their boards during a game setup, whereas an AI player would skip to the point after their boats have been placed, with no options visible and no input taken.

-One design challenge that arose as a result of this decision however, was that when creating a new game of indeterminable type, the game itself would not inherently know which type of player would be present, despite our expectations as users to have specific instances of each type of player based on the menu selection.
+One design challenge that arose as a result of this decision however, was that when creating a new game of indeterminable type, the game itself would not inherently know which type of player would be present, despite the expectations users would have regarding specific instances of each type of player based on the menu selection.
 Because of this, I couldn't just instantiate multiple explicit instances of each player class regardless of game type, as this would be wasteful for system resources and would introduce unneeded repetition.
 Instead, I chose to adopt runtime polymorphism in order to achieve this through this use of pointers to the player base class, which later during my implementation became an abstract class.
 By utilising this method, I was able to create generate specific instances of AI and Human players as and when they were needed, according to game type.
 In addition, I would be able to access specific functionality for each player type and through my implemented isHuman function() (which was implemented polymorphically for each derived class, and was virtual in my base class) was able to identify each type of player.
 The code for this can be seen below.
 ```
 Player* Game::generatePlayers(int selection, int index) {
   //Player 1 will always be human unless its AI vs AI